Wolverine 1000 Mile Review — Are They Tough Enough?

 - Pretty easy to break in

 They definitely run big, meaning you should order a smaller size than you normally wear.
-I’m a pretty frustrating size 11.75 and while my Converse All Stars are a 12, my Iron Rangers are an 11.
+I’m a pretty frustrating size 11.75, and while my Converse All Stars are a 12, my Iron Rangers are an 11.
 After calling up Wolverine’s customer service and asking them about the fit, I decided to go with a size 11.
-It fit like a glove.
+It fits like a glove.

-Particularly since a lot of guys don’t really know their precise shoe size, I’d recommend trying them on in-store if at all possible and if not, heading to a shoe store anyway to get your foot measured in a Brannock device and if at all possible, try the 1000 Mile on in a store.
-This won’t be as hard to do as it can be with more expensive brands, since the 1000 Mile is one of the most popular brands in the United States.
+Since many guys don’t know their exact shoe size, I recommend trying them on in-store if possible.
+If not, measure your foot with a Brannock device at a shoe store and, if you can, try the 1000 Mile boots in person.
+This won’t be as hard to do as it can be with more expensive brands since the 1000 Mile is one of the most popular brands in the United States.

 [Related: Best 10 Boots for Wide Feet]

 The leather on these boots is pretty thick at two millimeters, but even though that’s about as thick as an Iron Ranger, I found them much, much easier to break in.
 Iron Rangers need several days of wear before they stop being painful to walk in but the 1000 Mile boots are fine to march in straight out of the box.
-It’s a tiny bit stiff in that you can tell the leather is new, but I wouldn’t describe these as needing any break in period.
-Being as it’s made from leather, the sole was also easy to walk in and didn’t feel stiff — one bonus of a relatively weak sole.
+It’s a tiny bit stiff in that you can tell the leather is new, but I wouldn’t describe these as needing any significant break-in period.
+I didn’t need to put on thick wool socks or anything.
+Since it’s a leather sole, it was easy to walk in and didn’t feel stiff — a benefit of a relatively soft sole.

 Wolverine 1000 Mile Price